 Friday, May 17, 2013

 Beep!
 Honk!
-Rat-a-tat-rat ….and we’re off, headed into eight weeks of political campaigning for local elections in many areas of the state of Quintana Roo.
-The campaigns officially started at one minute after midnight on May 12th and will culminate on Sunday July 7th with the election of a new mayor (Presidente) for Isla Mujeres.
+Rat-a-tat-rat…and we’re off, headed into eight weeks of political campaigning for local elections in many areas of the state of Quintana Roo.
+The campaigns officially started at 1 minute after midnight on May 12th and will culminate on Sunday, July 7th, with the election of a new mayor (Presidente) for Isla Mujeres.

-In the dark hours of the night, and into early dawn crews feverishly mounted huge posters on every available electrical pole from the Navy base south to the tip of the island.
-Ladders were hurriedly propped against the posts, and intrepid supporters laced wire around the dubious concrete pillars to secure the placard of their candidates.
+In the dark hours of the night, and into early dawn, crews feverishly mounted huge posters on every available electrical pole from the Navy base south to the tip of the island.
+Ladders were hurriedly propped against the posts, and intrepid supporters laced wire around the dubious concrete pillars to secure placards of their candidates.

 Agapito Magaña Sanchez